dxx/react-ssr/README.md

 ## React SSR

-This is a react ssr demo written by typescript.
+This is a react ssr demo written with typescript.
 It base on react16.x and webpack4.x

 Fetures: